Arize-ai/phoenix/docs/how-to/define-your-schema.md

 ```

 {% hint style="info" %}
-The features in this example are [implicitly inferred](define-your-schema.md#implicit-features) to be the columns of the DataFrame that do not appear in the schema.
+The features in this example are [implicitly inferred](define-your-schema.md#implicit-features) to be the columns of the dataframe that do not appear in the schema.
 {% endhint %}

 {% hint style="warning" %}